Are you interested in joining RRCT Board? We’re always recruiting. Learn more about RRCT’s board recruiting process.

 Alan has served as Executive Director of the Royal River Conservation Trust since November 2011.
 He previously worked at the Maine Bureau of Parks & Lands and in other roles in state government.
 He previously served on the boards of Maine Historical Society, Maine Island Trail Association, Northern Forest Canoe Trail, and other organizations.
 Alan holds degrees from the University of Maine School of Law, the University of Maine, and Brown University.
 He grew up in Old Town and now lives in Hallowell with his husband Austin Brown.

 A former educator and non-profit administrator, Carrie was hired as RRCT’s first development staff person in February 2018.
 She spent six years as an educator, crew, and mate on a tall ship up and down the Eastern seaboard.
-A resident of Chebeague Island, she grew up in Peterborough, New Hampshire.
+She grew up in Peterborough, New Hampshire, and now lives on Cheabeague Island with her young family.
 She holds degrees from Lewis & Clark College and the University of Southern Maine.

 |Jeff Verrill – Executive Committee